 LDL or low-density lipoprotein is a type of lipoprotein in your blood.

 Lipoproteins are particles made of lipids (fats) and proteins that carry fats through your bloodstream.
-Fats, because of their structure, can’t move through your blood on their own.
+Because of their structure, fats can’t move through your blood on their own.
 So, lipoproteins serve as vehicles that carry fats to various cells in your body.

-Most people use “LDL” and “LDL cholesterol” interchangeably.
-LDL cholesterol has a reputation for being the “bad cholesterol.”
-But that’s only part of the story.
+Most people use “LDL” and “LDL cholesterol” to mean the same thing.
 LDL cholesterol itself isn’t bad.
 That’s because cholesterol performs important functions in your body.
-However, when you have too much LDL cholesterol, that’s when you can run into problems.
+But too much LDL cholesterol can cause issues.

-Excess LDL cholesterol contributes to plaque buildup (atherosclerosis) in your arteries.
+LDL cholesterol has a reputation for being the “bad cholesterol.”
+This is because excess LDL cholesterol contributes to plaque buildup (atherosclerosis) in your arteries.
 This plaque buildup may lead to:

 This is why healthcare providers encourage you to have a healthy level of LDL cholesterol.

 Healthcare providers use the following categories to describe your LDL cholesterol level: